Perkhad/ProjetoNLP/README.md

 ```sh
 gdown [dataset-gdown-link]
 ```
+## Experiment

-6. Run all notebook cells to reproduce the experiment presented on the final project
+3. Run all notebook cells to reproduce the experiment presented on the final project